junesirius/junesirius.github.io/_posts/Supernatural/2024-11-01-SPN-Angelic-black-death.md

 "Probably."
 Cass says solemnly and slowly.
 The way he tilts his head, it looks like he's half thinking, half tuning back to the angel radio again.

 "Great."
-Dean says cheerfully, gestures to his brother and mouths "See, I'm a genius."
+Dean says cheerfully, gestures to his brother and mouths a silent "See?
+I'm a genius."
 Sam snorts with a light curl on the edge of the lip.

 "So what do we need?"
 Sam asks.